 Best Organic: Ocean Organic

-Organic sugar cane grown on a family estate on Hawaii’s Big Island combines with desalinated water pulled from 3,000 feet below the depths of the Pacific Ocean for a flavor that's clean, easy, and long-lasting.
+Organic sugar cane grown on a family estate in Maui combines with desalinated water pulled from 3,000 feet below the depths of the Pacific Ocean for a flavor that's clean, easy, and long-lasting.
 In its round, blue bottle, Ocean Vodka exemplifies the beauty of organic spirits.
 Its pure, light taste, with a muted sweetness, works well with fresh fruit juices including coconut, mango, and pineapple.

 Best Potato Vodka: Woody Creek Distillers